Professor Jonathan Hill, University of Reading

 I am Lead investigator on the study at the University of Reading, with a background in research into the developmental origins of child and adult psychopathology.
 Much of my work has aimed to identify disorders in ways that bring us closer to an understanding of causal processes, for example in the personality disorders.
 First Steps has provided us with a major opportunity to do this in relation to conduct disorders, through the study, from pregnancy onwards, of biological, social, and psychological processes underpinning contrasting patterns of aggressive and disruptive behaviours in children.
 Building on current developmental and parenting research, I have proposed a ‘domains framework’ for understanding and observing family processes, as a basis for therapeutic approaches with children and their parents.

 I am Lead Investigator for the First Steps study at the University of Liverpool and I provide psychological and clinical expertise to the study.
-From a background of research in adult mental health and perinatal psychology, I am now Reader in Clinical Child Psychology and I jointly lead the First Steps research study which spans perinatal psychology, parental mental health, parenting and the identification of psychological, social and biological processes involved in children’s emotional and behavioural development.
-I teach trainee Clinical Psychologists and supervise a number of Masters and PhD research students.
-I also work part time as a Consultant Clinical Psychologist in the Parent-Infant Mental Health Service and within CAMHS, Cheshire and Wirral Partnership NHS Foundation Trust.
+My background is in research in adult mental health, perinatal psychology, and clinical child psychology.
+The First Steps research study spans the fields of perinatal psychology, parental mental health, parenting and the identification of psychological, social and biological processes involved in children’s emotional and behavioural development.
+The aim of the research work is to inform the development of new interventions to ameliorate these difficulties early in life.
+I also now lead a parallel longitudinal study investigating shared and distinctive risks and protective factors for child mental health in India, called the Bangalore Child Health and Development Study.
+Studying child development in the urban slums of Bangalore brings another set of challenges and is particularly interesting given the environmental and cultural differences between the UK and India.
+In the University I teach trainee Clinical Psychologists and supervise a number of Masters and PhD research students.
+I also work part time as a Consultant Clinical Psychologist in the Parent-Infant Mental Health Service and within 0-13 CAMHS, Cheshire and Wirral Partnership NHS Foundation Trust.
+In my National role as Chair of the Faculty of Perinatal Psychology, British Psychological Society I am actively involved in training other clinicians and advising on national policy and practice initiatives in perinatal and early parent-child interventions.

 Professor Andrew Pickles, Kings College London